sadityakumar9211/medichain-hardhat/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the `GPL v3.0` License.
-See `LICENSE` for more information.
+See [COPYING](https://github.com/sadityakumar9211/medichain-hardhat/blob/master/COPYING) for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>